 Figure 1.
 The percentage yields of TQ-NP

-From the results of the study, the results obtained in Figure 1 show that in preparation A has a percentage value of yield value of 88.12%, in preparation B 92.43% and in preparation C has the largest percentage yield of 93.11%.
+From the results of the study, shown in Figure 1, preparation A has a percentage yield value of 88.12%, preparation B has 92.43% and preparation C has the largest percentage yield of 93.11%.

 Entrapment Efficiency (EE) danDrug Loading (DL)